Unifying incidence and prevalence under a time-varying general branching process: Discussion

 Through starting from a stochastic process, we are able to define prevalence, incidence and cumulative incidence as summary statistics (via moments) of an individual-based infection process.
 The benefit of defining these well known epidemiological quantities from a single stochastic process is that they are, by design, consistent with one another --- i.e., they are parameterised with the same generation interval and transmission rate (either $\rho(t)$ or $R(t)$).
 This allows practitioners to fit to prevalence for example, and easily recover incidence with no additional fitting.
 We mathematically show that this is the case and prove our equations for prevalence and incidence are consistent under the commonly used back-calculation technique in epidemiology \cite{Brookmeyer1988-ag}.
 Given ever increasing amount of infectious disease surveillance, being able to model prevalence and incidence simultaneously under the same process can greatly improve estimates of the rates of the reproduction number.
 A recent example is the COVID-19 pandemic where several countries collected high quality data on both cases (incidence) and serology (prevalence) \cite{Flaxman2020-lt}.

-We outline an argument suggesting that the incidence integral equations we recover from the Bellman--Harris process and from the Poisson process model are in fact in agreement with the renewal equation commonly used in the modelling of incidence \cite{Cori2013}.
-Specifically, the common renewal equation can be conjectured to be a special case of our incidence equations under the scenario where the first infection occurs at a specific, non-random, time.
+We also show that the incidence integral equations we recover from the Bellman--Harris process and from the Poisson process model are in fact in agreement with the renewal equation commonly used in the modelling of incidence \cite{Cori2013}.
+Specifically, the common renewal equation is a special case of our incidence equations under the scenario where the first infection occurs at a specific, non-random, time.
 We also show that our equations are more general, and accommodate the modelling of prevalence, cumulative incidence, complex importation functions, and time-varying generation times \cite{Kimmel1983-jo}.
 The common renewal equation is computationally simpler as it does not involve the time $\tau$ of the first infection and simplifies the problem from two-dimensional to one-dimensional.
-We have however, introduced an efficient algorithm which primarily relies on row sums and element-wise multiplications of matrices to compute our more general integral equations.
-Given the ability of modern computers to perform these operations using parallel computation, we do not believe the computational overhead of our more general integral equations is meaningfully greater than the simple renewal equations.
-However, our more general renewal integral allow for a far greater range of modelling choices, where, and most critically, the assumptions behind these choices are explicit.
+We have however introduced an efficient algorithm which relies on straightforward matrix algebra to compute our more general integral equations.
+Given the ability of modern computers to perform matrix operations efficiently, we do not believe the computational overhead of our integral equations is meaningfully greater than that of the simple renewal equation.
+However, our integral equations allow for a far greater range of modelling choices with explicitly stated assumptions.